e-delaney/oxon-fair/sklearn.md

-# Using Sklearn and OxonFair
+# Using Sklearn and AnonFair

 Here we show a simple example of enforcing fairness on a random forest classifier.